AndreyLevchenko/CV/go.md

 ## Experience
 Most my Go experience is based on my work for [Aqua Security](https://www.aquasec.com/).
-It's one of the leaders of security market, providing both on-premise and cloud solutions for clients around the world.
+The company is one of the leaders on security software market, providing both on-premise and cloud solutions for clients around the world.

 Besides commercial product company contributes to open source projects and I worked along with open source support team.